 For string fields, you can use specific annotations to fine-tune the field definition.
 For example, a string field can be defined to contain a URL which will automatically be displayed as hyperlink or can be the hook for an autocomplete list.
 Please read the following section.

 contact data reference

 Special data type used internally for referencing the contacts associated with a ticket.
-In FlexCDM (i.e., starting with CM version 6.9.0), this data type is no longer displayed but only used internally in the CM system.
+This data type is not displayed but only used internally in the CM system.

 MLA field